vsaravind01/Ayush-Connect/backend/README.md

 ## docker-runner

 > [!NOTE]
-> Before getting started please make sure you have provided necessary permissions for the `docker-runner.sh` script.
+> Before getting started please make sure you have provided necessary permissions for the `./scripts/docker-runner.sh` script.
 > You can do this by running the following command: `chmod +x scripts/docker-runner.sh`

 The `docker-runner.sh` script is used to setup the docker containers for the backend.
 The script can be